World’s largest virtual agentic engineering & quality conference

 java -jar selenium-server-<version>.jar standalone

 Note: Replace <version> with the latest version of the Selenium Server (Grid) file.
-Selenium Manager will configure the drivers automatically if you add –selenium-manager true.
+Selenium Manager will configure the drivers automatically if you add --selenium-manager true.

-The Hub and Node roles in Selenium Grid are essential for combining machines in a single Grid, including varying operating systems and browser versions.
-They establish a centralized entry point for running WebDriver tests across different environments.
+The Hub and Node roles combine machines into a single Grid, including varying operating systems and browser versions.

 Hub